Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2884.266666666667,2897.082625.md

 ### Transcript

-> a game it's a very ambitious project I have to say like this is the biggest biggest game that coffee stains to you
+> a game it's a very ambitious project I have to say like this is the biggest biggest game that coffee stains to you this is maybe yet it's pretty insane